 About

-Natalie is a Playwright, Poet, occasional Performer, Song Lyricist, Co-Director of Dreadnought South West who produce Occupy the Airwaves and the Rebellious Sounds Archive, and a Cultural Producer of Arts and Heritage projects.
+Natalie is a Playwright, Poet, occasional Performer, Song Lyricist, Dramaturg, Producer of Arts and Heritage Projects.
+Including; Co-Director of Dreadnought South West who produce Occupy the Airwaves and the Rebellious Sounds Archive.
+She was also a Co-Director of Out and About Queering the Museum at the Royal Albert Memorial Museum & Art Gallery.

 We’ll Meet In Moscow a new digital audio drama.
-A Traverse Theatre Company production will be on demand as part of the Traverse Theatre’s Summer Festival 2021 from 10th – 31st August 2021.
-More info here
+A Traverse Theatre Company production was on demand as part of the Traverse Theatre’s Summer Festival 2021 from 10th – 31st August 2021.
+More info here It was directed by Shilpa T-Hyland and performed by Maggie Bain.

 Writer In Residence at the Royal Albert Memorial Museum (RAMM) as part of a partnership with the University of Exeter led by Professor Jana Funke called: Out and About: Queering the Museum.
 Natalie is writing a poetic queer reimagining of RAMM’s public collections as well as being the project’s Cultural Heritage Producer.
 It is funded by the National Lottery Heritage Fund and the University of Exeter.